doctor will do blood and urine tests to help find out how well your kidneys are

 cause your symptoms.

 Your doctor will do tests that measure the amount of urea (BUN) and creatinine in your blood.
 These tests can help measure how well your kidneys are filtering your blood.
-As your kidney function gets worse, the amount of nitrogen and creatinine in your blood increases.
+As your kidney function gets worse, the amount of nitrogen (shown by the BUN test) and creatinine in your blood increases.
 The level of creatinine in your blood is used to find out the glomerular filtration rate (GFR).
 The GFR is used to show how much kidney function you still have.
 The GFR is also used to find out the stage of your kidney disease and to guide decisions about treatment.

 Your doctor will ask questions about any